 Learning is more efficient after a good night’s sleep.
 In other words, sleeping prepares the brain for subsequent learning.

 In one study college students were assigned into two groups: sleep-group and sleep-deprivation group (for 36 hours).
 After that, students had to learn a list of facts inside a brain scanner.

 The sleep-deprivation group learned 40 % less information compared to the group who slept before learning.

 The sleep group had healthy and beautiful hippocampal activity while they were learning meanwhile the sleep-deprivation group showed almost no hippocampal activity at all.

-In other words, staying awake all night will lessen your ability to learn information on the following day.
+In other words, staying awake all night will lessen the ability to learn information on the following day.

 5. Sleep increases memory for positive information (S)

 In addition, in one setting students were learning either positive or negative valenced words.